gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 ```

 A simple one-liner.
-We used the `Empty.Nullify` primitive, combined it with `Optional<T>` primitive and got a quick, excellent result.
+We combine `Empty.Nullify` and `Optional<T>` primitives in order to get a quick, excellent result.

 ## Lazy Evaluation

 Most .NET languages employ eager evaluation model.
 But sometimes it may be beneficial to perform lazy evaluation.

-.NET comes pre-equipped with `Lazy<T>` primitive that does a very good job.
+.NET comes pre-equipped with `Lazy<T>` primitive that does a decent job.
 However, during the years of extensive `Lazy<T>` usage it became evident that there are a few widespread usage scenarios where it becomes an overkill.

 First of all, `Lazy<T>` is a class, even in cases where it might be a struct.